-Terry asks for feedback on one of his pitch emails and his follow-up email.
-Jessica, who just moved, asks about finding focus and pitching companies in her area even though she is brand-new to town.
-Amy asks about finding fresh ideas to pitch clients and what advice Nicki and Kate would have given to themselves as brand-new copywriters, among other questions.
+Terry asks for feedback on pitch and follow-up emails; Jessica, who just moved, asks about pitching companies when she is brand-new to town; and Amy asks about finding fresh ideas to pitch, among other questions.

 Even though it’s not you in the hot seat, there’s plenty you can takeaway and apply to your own copywriting business!

 A Sneak Peek at the Episode

 [1:26] The first guest is CCA student Terry!
 He wrote two pitches and asks Nicki for some advice on improving open rates and click throughs.

 [8:35] Nicki and Kate talk with Terry about how it is important to avoid giving potential clients too many things to think about in that first pitch email.
 Extra projects are great to pitch to them eventually, like during a call with them!

 [9:15] Nicki and Kate discuss why you should be careful using calendar links in your pitch emails.
 Once you ask them to schedule a time with you, you are asking them to do the work.
 Try: “do you have time next week on [insert day] at [insert time] to chat?”

 [11:47] The next guest is CCA student Jessica.
 She feels stuck.
 She just moved 1200 miles to a new place and has had a ton of life changes recently and can’t seem to focus on copywriting.
 Her motivation just went away!

 [17:38] Kate suggests keeping a list of “Rough Ideas” for those companies with “low-hanging fruit” to pitch later.